 - 1. Offsite direct knowledge-based confirmation.
 If a canvasser has direct knowledge (i.e., through prior tobacco enforcement or education activities) that an outlet sells tobacco products and is youth accessible, then the canvasser does not need to physically enter the vendor's premises. - 2.
 Onsite confirmation and follow-up phone confirmation.
-If there is reasonable potential that an outlet sells tobacco products and is youth accessible, and the canvasser does not have direct knowledge of the outlet (as described in 1. above), then the canvasser should attempt to enter the premises and confirm by questioning vendor staff or noting physical evidence of tobacco sales (e.g., the presence of tobacco products or advertising).
+If there is reasonable potential that an outlet sells tobacco products and is youth accessible, and the canvasser does not have direct knowledge of the outlet (as described in 1. above), then the canvasser should attempt to enter the premises and confirm eligibility status by questioning vendor staff or noting physical evidence of tobacco sales (e.g., the presence of tobacco products or advertising).
 If the establishment is closed at the time of canvassing, the canvasser should follow-up with a second visit or phone call.
-In all instances when the establishment was closed at the time of canvassing, the canvassers were able to complete follow-up onsite confirmation or phone call confirmation.
+If field canvassers are not able to confirm Synar eligibility status, they should indicate on the "Tobacco Vendor Canvassing Form" that follow-up confirmation is needed.
+As noted earlier, Research Unit staff follow-up with these vendors or community contacts to confirm vendor Synar eligibility status.